| GenericFunctions {methods} | R Documentation |

 If there is already a non-generic function of this name, it will be used to define the generic unless

-are retained for consistency with S-Plus, but are currently not used. isGeneric
+groupandvalueClassare retained for consistency with S-Plus, but are currently not used. isGeneric:-

 If the

-argument is supplied, take this as the definition of the generic, and test whether it is really a generic, withf
+fdefargument is supplied, take this as the definition of the generic, and test whether it is really a generic, withfas the name of the generic.
+(This argument is not available in S-Plus.) removeGeneric:-

 If

-supplied, just remove the version on this element of the search list; otherwise, removes the first version encountered. standardGeneric
+wheresupplied, just remove the version on this element of the search list; otherwise, removes the first version encountered. standardGeneric:-

 Generic functions should usually have a call to

-) creates a function with a call tostandardGeneric
+setGeneric(directly or through callingsetMethod) creates a function with a call tostandardGeneric. getMethods:-

 If the function is not a generic function, returns

-argument optionally says where to look for the function, iff
+whereargument optionally says where to look for the function, iffis given as the name. dumpMethod:-

 The resulting source file will recreate the method.